 "I don't know."
+The desperation in Dhara's voice sent a chill through him.

-Jerome's heart sank, and he dragged Dhara to a stop just inside the doors.
+Something more sinister was going on here.
+He dragged Dhara to a stop just inside the doors of the great library.
 If the Keepers of the Light thought the Chosen had turned on them, they would wreak a hideous revenge.
 "Get the children," he said.
 "I'll meet you at our apartment."